jack-cli-cd-ripper/jack/README.md

 # Jack

+> **The default branch has been renamed.** Development now happens on
+> `main`, formerly `python3-mb`.
+The old `master` branch, which still held
+> the Python 2 code from 2020, has been renamed to `python2` and is kept as
+> an archive only.
+Existing clones need this once:
+>
+>     git branch -m python3-mb main
+>     git fetch origin --prune
+>     git branch -u origin/main main
+>     git remote set-head origin -a

 Jack is command-line CD ripper.
 It extracts audio from a CD, encodes it using 3rd party software and augments it with metadata from various sources.